-Financial independence is a goal many strive to achieve, yet only a few accomplish.
-In my experience, the most common reason why people fail to achieve this is due to a lack of knowledge about how to create wealth, while for others, it is often due to a lack of confidence in their ability to apply their knowledge.
+Financial independence or creating wealth is a goal many strive to achieve.
+However, only a few accomplish this due to a lack of knowledge about wealth creation, while for others, it's often due to a lack of confidence in creating wealth.
+But this needn't be the case.

-Interestingly, many people are willing to spend years studying to gain a formal education with the expectation that they will obtain a job that will pay enough to enable them to sustain a desired lifestyle.
-Yet when it comes to educating themselves about how to create wealth, they never quite find the time.
-Instead, the majority seem willing to live from pay cheque to pay cheque – which means they have to work harder and longer to create the extra income that will satisfy their needs.
+Interestingly, many people are willing to spend years studying to gain a formal education, expecting to gain a job that will pay enough to help them sustain their desired lifestyle.
+Yet, when it comes to educating themselves about creating wealth, they never quite find the time.
+Instead, the majority seem willing to live from pay cheque to pay cheque, which means they have to work harder and longer to create the income that will satisfy their needs.

-The desire for individuals to have whatever they want now and pay for it later means that many forego the required planning process to ensure they have sufficient wealth in retirement.
-But this needn't be the case, as it is never too late to get your investments in order.
+The desire for individuals to have whatever they want now and pay for it later means that many forego the required planning to ensure they have sufficient wealth in retirement.
+But this needn't be the case, as there is always time to get your investments in order.

 - Spend less than you earn,

-Ask yourself, which rules do you follow on a consistent basis?
+Ask yourself, which wealth creation rules do you follow consistently?

-Of the many people I have helped in the investment industry, the majority do not get past the first rule of spending less than they earn and, are therefore, unable to move on.
-For those who do follow the first rule and move onto invest their surplus cash, many also fail to do their homework beforehand.
-As a result of their lack of knowledge in this area, they either do not invest wisely or are unable to leave their investments alone long enough to compound over time.
+Of the many people I have helped in the investment industry, the majority do not get past the first rule of spending less than they earn.
+These people are unable to move on.
+Of those who do follow this rule and go on to invest their surplus cash, many fail to do their homework and, consequently, through lack of knowledge, do not invest wisely.
+Finally, even having invested wisely, some cannot leave their investments alone long enough to compound.

-- How much you are actually spending, or
+- How much you are spending or, more importantly,

 - How much you can save?

-Invest your surplus wisely (at least 10% of your income)
+Law No.2: Invest your surplus cash wisely (at least 10% of your income)

-The second rule is to invest your money wisely.
-All too often people do what is simple or easy rather than what is wise when it comes to investing.
-However, a wise investment must give you capital growth and it must give you income.
-If an investment does not have both of these components then someone else is benefiting from the component that you are not getting.
-Indeed, investments that do not have both components are considered average investments in which you have to accept average returns, such as cash or bonds.
+Investing your surplus cash wisely is the next rule in your wealth creation journey.
+A wise investment must provide both capital growth and income.
+If an investment does not have both components, then someone else benefits from the component you are not getting.
+Investments that do not have both components are considered average investments in which you have to accept average returns, such as cash or bonds.

-The best method for investing that delivers both income and capital growth is to directly invest in shares and property.
-Investing wisely in these types of assets is higher risk but the reward is worthwhile if you are willing to attain the required knowledge and skill to lower your risk and minimise your losses, especially if you want to learn how to profit from share trading.
+Investing in shares and property is the best method that delivers income and capital growth.
+While investing wisely in these assets is higher risk, the reward is worthwhile if you gain the required knowledge and skill to lower your risk and minimise your losses, especially if you want to learn how to profit from share trading.

-Given that you work hard to get your pay cheque at the end of the week, why wouldn’t you invest the time and money learning how to trade stocks to ensure your investments are profitable?
-If I work one hour to earn $50 and I put that money on a share hoping to win and I lose, that $50 can never be replaced - it is impossible for me to work that hour again.
-So why would I put my hard earned capital at stake unless I had a high probability of success?
+Given that you work hard for your money, it makes sense that you would invest the time and money learning how to trade stocks or invest in property to ensure your investments are profitable.
+If I work one hour to earn $50 and put that money on a share hoping to win, and I lose, that $50 can never be replaced - I can never work that hour again.
+So why would I put my hard-earned capital at risk unless I had a high probability of success?

 Let’s examine these in more detail.